tldr-pages/tldr/contributing-guides/style-guide.md

 ## Emphasis

-- Do not use *italics* and **boldface** in the pages.
+Do not use *italics* and **boldface** in the pages.
 These are reserved for client emphasis of placeholders.
-- Do not uppercase words unnecessarily.
-These are reserved to special cases like acronyms, brand names and notes on a description.

 ## Serial Comma